lac-dcc/Daedalus/README.md

 $ doxygen
 ```

-The complete documentation will be generated inside the ```docs/``` folder.
-To view it, open ```docs/html/index.html``` in your web browser.
+The complete documentation will be generated inside the `docs/` folder.
+To view it, open `docs/html/index.html` in your web browser.

 ## Building

-The preferred way to build Daedalus is as an out-of-tree LLVM pass.
-You can do the following to compile and install it as a library:
+Daedalus is an out-of-tree LLVM pass.
+Therefore, you can compile and install it as a library by doing the following:

 ```shell
 $ mkdir build